 It is always best to transport your kayak with the tailgate down if at all possible.
 Having the tailgate down provides additional support beneath the kayak.

-We’ve all seen those little trucks hauling one or two kayaks with them angled inside of the pickup bed and hanging out over the back, haven’t we?
-This can cause damage to the kayaks hull!
+We’ve all seen those little trucks hauling one or two kayaks with them angled inside the pickup bed and hanging out over the back, haven’t we?
+This can damage the kayak’s hull!

 Having the kayak hanging over like this can bend or dent the hull in hotter weather.
-Only travel short distances using this method!
+Use this method only for short distances!

 How Far Can a Kayak Hang Out of a Truck?